 Risk factors and risk groups

 ECDC’s weekly COVID-19 country overview presents age-specific COVID-19 case notification rates, death rates, and vaccination uptake by country, based on data for confirmed COVID-19 cases reported by EU/EEA countries to The European Surveillance System (TESSy).
-ECDC’s weekly COVID-19 surveillance report uses data from countries that have reported relevant case-level information throughout the pandemic to estimate age-, age-sex specific risk, and changes over time in those risks, for hospitalisation, severe hospitalisation, and death.
+ECDC’s weekly COVID-19 surveillance report uses data from countries that have reported relevant case-level information throughout the pandemic to estimate age- and sex specific risks, and changes over time in those risks, of hospitalisation, intensive care admission, and death.

-With regard to mortality among hospitalised COVID-19 cases, high-certainty evidence in age-/sex-adjusted analyses has identified diabetes mellitus, renal disease and dementia as significant risk factors for mortality.
+With regards to mortality among hospitalised COVID-19 cases, high-certainty evidence in age- and sex-adjusted analyses identified diabetes mellitus, renal disease and dementia as significant risk factors for mortality.
 Furthermore, there is moderate certainty evidence that ischaemic heart disease, stroke, solid organ tumours and obesity are also risk factors.
 Mortality among cases detected in the community setting is associated with a history of heart failure, stroke, diabetes, and end-stage renal disease.
-There is high-or-moderate certainty evidence of an association between hospitalisation for COVID-19 and diabetes, heart failure, COPD, renal disease, obesity, and ischaemic heart disease in the community setting .
+There is moderate to high certainty evidence of an association between hospitalisation for COVID-19 and diabetes, heart failure, COPD, renal disease, obesity, and ischaemic heart disease in the community setting .

 Age is a very important predictor of severe COVID-19.
 The risk of severe outcomes increases sharply with increasing age, even after controlling for other potential confounding factors, including sex and underlying conditions.
 Age is also an important effect modifier in the associations between certain underlying conditions and severe COVID-19 outcomes.
-While some pre-existing medical conditions are known risk factors for severe disease and ICU admission in all age groups, including children and adolescents [18-20,21], it is still not fully understood how these pre-existing conditions influence the course of COVID-19.
-The absolute probability of being hospitalised or dying increases with age, but findings indicate that for some conditions a younger person may have the same or an even higher probability of severe outcome than an older person without these conditions.
-This is relevant for age and risk-factor based prioritisation of vaccination, particularly in the young .
+While some pre-existing medical conditions are known risk factors for severe disease and ICU admission in all age groups, including children and adolescents [10,18-21], it is still not fully understood how these pre-existing conditions influence the course of COVID-19.
+The absolute probability of being hospitalised or dying increases with age, but findings indicate that a younger person with certain underlying conditions may have the same or even a higher probability of severe outcome than an older person without these conditions.
+Based on the analysis of 820 404 symptomatic paediatric cases reported by 10 EU Member States between August 2020 and October 2021, there is an increased risk of severe outcomes in cases with comorbidities such as cancer, diabetes, cardiac or lung disease.
+However, most (83.7%) hospitalised children had no reported comorbidity .
+This is relevant for age and risk-factor based prioritisation of vaccination, particularly among young people .

-Further information on ECDC’s options for intervention to prevent transmission and implement testing strategies can be found in the following documents:
+Further information on ECDC’s options for intervention to prevent transmission and implement testing strategies for COVID-19 in LTCFs can be found in the following documents: